AlirezaPlusOfficial/PySTT/README.md

     pip install -r requirements.txt

-Download the Vosk offline model (e.g. [vosk-model-small-en-us-0.15](https://alphacephei.com/vosk/models)) and extract it.
+If you're going to use "Offline" you need to download the Vosk offline model (e.g. [vosk-model-small-en-us-0.15](https://alphacephei.com/vosk/models)) and extract it.
 Place the model folder in the same directory as the script or update the `MODEL_PATH` in the script accordingly.

 Run the script with: